jeremletrol81/HA_Custom_Netatmo/README.md

 # Custom integration of Netatmo with Home Assistant
 Integration Netatmo for HomeAssistant with NIS and NACamDoorTag sensors.

+This custom integration will be updated according to the updates of the official integration [Netatmo integration](https://www.home-assistant.io/integrations/netatmo/).

 Because I use this integration and it works on my end, I will not provide support if there are any issues.

 Thanks to [@cgtobi](https://github.com/cgtobi) for the [Netatmo integration](https://www.home-assistant.io/integrations/netatmo/) and [pyatmo](https://github.com/cgtobi/pyatmo).

 ## Why was this component created?
-I needed the opening sensors for my heating (Versatile)
+I needed the opening sensors for my heating (Versatile).

 ## How was this component created?
 I'm using the main dev HA git repository: [Set up development environment](https://developers.home-assistant.io/docs/development_environment)